SeanREdwards/SuperDavis/SuperDavis/SuperDavis/Code Reviews/sprint6/Code Quality Review/SeanEdwards.md

-﻿# Code Readability Review - Sean Edwards
+﻿# Code Quality Review - Sean Edwards
 1. Sean Edwards
 2. 7/25/2019
 3. Sprint 6
 4. Memento.cs
 5. Jason Xu
-6. 8 minutes
+6. 10 minutes
-7. I looked at the Memento.cs since it was new for sprint 6 and is fullfilling a few different roles for us.
-Jason currently has it set up to function as both an object for level resets and as the initial character selector.
-The load function calls the HUD which is our intro screen and has character selection output which is pretty clear and can be seen below.
+7. I critiqued this same file for my readability review, and have chosen to do the sam file for code quality.
+One issue that immediately stands out are the if statements in the Load method(), the complexity of this can be reduced by creating a dictionary that holds an integer character ID as a key and the character setting as a value.
+Once the HUD returns the ID it can be passed into the dictionary to set the character.
+The issue can be seen in the below code:

 ---
         public IWorld Load(string levelName)